We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 If you aren’t certain how your drainage valve works, check the user manual and consult the manufacturer’s website for instructions.
 Once you have located and identified the drainage valve, connect a garden hose to the valve and run the garden hose to a nearby drain.

-There is enough water that comes out of a typical hot tub to damage the grass or plants in a garden, and it could even dislodge soil or stones that are currently supporting the patio.
-In addition, the chemical content of the water can also damage the soil and vegetation, so it’s important to find an appropriate place for the water to drain.
+Your average 2- to 3-person hot tub contains 150 to 200 gallons of water, a 4- to 6-person hot tub will typically hold between 300 to 450 gallons, while a 7- to 8-person tub has between 475 to 650 gallons of water.
+When you have this amount of water gushing out during the drainage process can damage the grass or plants in a garden, and it could even dislodge soil or stones that are currently supporting the patio.
+In addition, the chemical content of the water can also damage the soil and vegetation, so it’s important you find an appropriate place for the water to drain.

-The garden hose will redirect the water from the hot tub to the desired location, so all that’s left to do is open the drainage valve and allow the water to begin draining from the tub.
-If there is a handle or lever on the drain valve, turn it so that it’s in the open position and wait for the tub to finish draining.
+Your garden hose will redirect the water from the hot tub to the desired location, so all that’s left to do is for you to open the drainage valve and allow the water to begin draining from the tub.
+If there is a handle or lever on your drain valve, turn it so that it’s in the open position and wait for the tub to finish draining.

 The draining process can take up to 2 hours, but you don’t need to supervise if it is properly set up.
 Just make sure the hose is actually draining to the correction location, then check back periodically, and at least after 1 to 2 hours.